truth-about-Jesus/truth-about-Jesus.github.io/Content/posts/exhausted.md

 \
 \

-He is physically away right now, but one day He will return visibly, and everyone on earth will see Him.
+He is physically away right now, but one day He will return, and everyone on earth will see Him.

 \